ani2216/mental-health-counseling-summarization/README.md

 Mental health counselling summarization

+# Introduction
+This project focuses on developing an automated system to summarize mental health counseling dialogues, helping clinicians by condensing lengthy therapy sessions into clear, actionable summaries.
+Leveraging sequence-to-sequence models like T5-base, T5-large, and instruction-aware LLM MentaLLaMA, along with domain-specific preprocessing (e.g., speaker tagging), we aim to capture the nuances of therapeutic conversations efficiently.
+Using Parameter-Efficient Fine-Tuning methods like QLoRA, the project balances clinical utility and computational feasibility.
+Initial results with T5-base are promising, with ongoing improvements expected from larger models and specialized techniques to better support mental health professionals in documentation and care.

 1. **`preprocess.ipynb`** – Handles data loading and preprocessing tasks.
 2. **`T5_Large.ipynb`** – Fine-tunes a T5-Large model on the processed data.